marlonecobos/nichevol/README.md

 #### Functions for data preparation

-These functions are used to explore numerically and graphically how environments in the areas accessible to the species (M) and in their occurrences look like.
-They also help to prepare tables of characters that represent species ecological niches considering used and non-used conditions, as well as conditions where the use is uncertain.
-Most of the functions in this module can be used to consider all species of interest and multiple environmental variables at the time.
-For that reason, they read data from a local directory and have the option to write results in such directories as well.
+These functions are used to explore numerically and graphically the environments of the areas accessible to the species (**M**) and their occurrences.
+They also help users to prepare tables of characters that represent species’ ecological niches considering used and non-used conditions, as well as conditions where the use is uncertain.
+Most of the functions in this module can consider all species of interest and multiple environmental variables at the time.
+For that reason, they read data from a local directory and have the option to write results to such directories as well.
 The functions that work with data from the R environment are the ones specifically designed to work with multiple species but only one variable.
-These last functions do not write results in local directories.
+These last functions do not write results to local directories.
 We have intentionally designed some of our functions to work interacting with local directories to avoid RAM-related limitations (especially when working with multiple environmental raster layers at high resolution).

 #### Functions for ancestral reconstruction

-This module contains functions that help in performing ancestral reconstruction of species ecological niches.
-These functions use as inputs the results of the ones from the previous module (tables of characters) and phylogenetic trees as in objects of class “phylo” (see the package **ape**).
-There are two types of reconstructions available to date (Maximum Likelihood and Maximum Parsimony), but at least other type will be included.
+This module contains functions that help in performing ancestral reconstruction of species’ ecological niches.
+These functions use as inputs the results of the ones from the previous module (tables of characters) and phylogenetic trees, as in objects of class “phylo” (see the package **ape**).
+There are two types of reconstructions available to date (maximum parsimony and maximum likelihood), but at least one other type will be included.
 All these functions use inputs and produce outputs in the R environment.

 #### Functions for post-reconstruction processes